About the Slooper Society

 Restauration pic1

-Welcome to the Norwegian Slooper Society of America website.
-We are the descendents of the first Norwegians who sailed from Norway to the United States in 1825.
-These early pioneers came to America on a 54-foot sloop in search of opportunity and freedom.
-They have since been known as “Sloopers”, of which we are proud to be part.
+Welcome to the Norwegian Slooper Society of America.
+We are the descendants of the first organized mass-emigration of Norwegians to America.
+Departing Stavanger on July 4th, 1825 and arriving in New York 98 days later on October 9th, these early pioneers came to America aboard a 54-foot sloop-rigged ship in search of opportunity and religious freedom.
+Since that time they have been commonly referred to as “Sloopers”.

 Our Mission